 The City of Myrtle Beach offers flood prevention information for residential and commercial properties below.
 To download the city's Guide to Regulatory Floodplains and Flood Protection brochure, click here.
 For additional floodplain related materials, see the Documents Center webpage.
 For more information about the Zoning Code, visit the Planning & Zoning Department webpage.
-Here is the current Zoning and City Limits Map, as of July 11, 2019.

 "WHAT IS A FLOODPLAIN?"

 Floodplains serve many useful purposes, and those that are preserved in their natural or nearly natural state provide a wide range of benefits.
 For example, floodplains and primary swash areas hold, filter, convey and disperse floodwaters.
 Without the preservation of these natural floodplains, floodwaters would inundate developed areas.